 What’s your investment philosophy?
 What’s the strategy?

 The philosophy behind Neo is simple: funds from entrepreneurs to entrepreneurs.
 Without EU institutions, and without someone telling you what you can or cannot do.
 Talking about Neo, people can invest even €2.5K, through an aggregator of small tickets.
 The aggregator is a Bulgarian asset manager, who doesn’t take fees if you invest in Neo, and fills the remaining to €125K, which is the officially stated minimum ticket.
-If you invest you get a report every quarter, that is audited by Earnst&Young.
-This is different from the ones that other VCs are preparing in-house.
+If you invest in Neo Ventures, in addition to an annual audit provided by Deloitte, you would get a management report every quarter and bi-annual asset valuation with a share price, prepared by our accounting provider, EY.
+This reporting style is very different from the ones that other VCs are preparing in-house and do not have external validation until a liquidity event occurs in their portfolio

 If you ask me, what we are investing in, I have always argued that in areas like FinTech and Enterprise resource planning (ERP) there’s a lot of competition.
 When we speak about technological verticals, blockchain has potential.
 From my perspective, the two segments that in the near future can rise above others are IoT and HealthCare, more specifically well-being.
 This would be mesh solutions (mix of hardware and software).
 Security as well.